ansys/magnet-segmentation-toolkit/doc/source/Contributing.rst

 Clone the repository
 --------------------
-To clone and install the latest version of this toolkit in development mode, run:
+To clone and install the latest version of the Motor Segmentation Toolkit in development mode, run these commands:

 .. code::